-Best Apple Watch Fitness Apps for Training and Recovery in 2026
+Best Apple Watch Fitness Apps (2026): 8 Tested

 Your Apple Watch collects an enormous amount of health data every day: heart rate, HRV, sleep stages, workout metrics, and more.
 The challenge is that no single built-in feature ties all of that data together into actionable guidance.
 That is where third-party Apple Watch fitness apps come in.
 The right app can turn raw sensor data into a training plan, a recovery score, or a nutrition target that actually helps you make better decisions.